How to Set Up a New WooCommerce Store

 If you’re thinking of starting an ecommerce project, WooCommerce is definitely one of the tools you need to consider for the job.
 It powers millions of websites and is considered to be the most popular platform of its kind.

-However, if you’re website building experience is limited, you might be a bit intimidated by the prospect of starting such a project on your own.
+However, if your website building experience is limited, you might be a bit intimidated by the prospect of starting such a project on your own.

 Today, we’ll show you how unwarranted those worries really are…